Zeyu-Chen/tailwind-course/README.md

 # Tailwind CSS Course

-This is the repository for the Tailwind CSS course.
+This is the repository for the Tailwind CSS course codes.

 ## Course Link
 ### Udemy